-Erin and JH talked to Michele about some of the reasons a company may not want to do user research right now.
-She provided some really interesting insight, drawing from her experience running her own consulting company, Ronsen Consulting, and teaching new UXers at General Assembly and Berkeley.
+We talked to Michele about some of the reasons a company may not want to do user research right now.
+She provided some really interesting insight, drawing from her experience running her own consulting company, Curiosity Tank (formerly Ronsen Consulting) and teaching new UXers at General Assembly.
 Below, 7 reasons not to do user research.

 User research is not omnipotent.
 It’s not the best way to answer every single question your team could think of asking.
 In fact, Michele finds that many questions don’t need to be answered through new qualitative user research at all.

 When Michele consults with a new client, she likes to start with what they already have.
 Learning about the analytics they collect, the research they’ve already done, and the help tickets that come through their customer support helps Michele learn a lot about the research that needs to be done.
 It also helps her learn about the problems the company may be facing without spending extra time on research.

 There are many different ways to answer research questions, and choosing the right method is the first step to conducting great research.
 Michele has created some templatesto help people find the right method for their research.
 Research methods vary greatly, from quick first click tests to in-depth ethnography studies.
 Choosing the one that best answers your question is a part of ensuring you're using your time and budget wisely during the course of your research project.